uiuc-fa21-cs411/jaav/ProjectDescription.md

 ## Description of Functionality
 - Description of the functionality that your website offers.
 This is where you talk about what the website delivers.
 Talk about how a user would interact with the application (i.e. things that one could create, delete, update, or search for) Read the requirements for stages 4 and 5 to see what other functionalities you want to provide to the users.

+- Our database will have at least 4 tables including: parks, trails, biodiverity, campsites
+  - parks database has information about the park name, location, and size
+  - trails has a trail id, park where the trail can be found, length, popularity, and elevation
+  - biodiversity has information about what wildlife is found in which park at what frequency
+  - campsites has information about locations of campsites in national parks
+- A user will be able to query to find different parks to go to based on what kinds of animals they want to see and if they want to camp.
+They can also query to find what kind of trail they would want to goto in a certain national park.
+There will be additional features such as filtering trail options based on their features or popularity.
+- We will also allow the user to add a location or trail to the database so that other users could search for it and also they would be able to find it again in the future.
+- For a creative componenet, we could incorporate a databse of recent searches as a sort of popularity measure for hikes or parks.
+We could then use this data to recommend certain parks or hikes based on trends.

 ## UI Mockup
 - What do you imagine your final application’s interface might look like?
 A PowerPoint slide or a pencil sketch on a piece of paper works!